-Yesterday I reported how Missouri Senator Mike Parson had introduced a bill, SB 456, which would backdoor Medicaid expansion as per Obamacare — despite Missouri's history with Obamacare.
+Yesterday I reported how Missouri Senator Mike Parson had introduced a bill, SB 456, which would backdoor Medicaid expansion as per Obamacare -- despite Missouri's history with Obamacare.
 Why?
 Parson represents Missouri's 28th district, the largest employer in his district being a hospital.
 Parson's biggest campaign contributors came from the health care sector and Parson also received a sizable campaign donation from the Missouri Hospital Association.
 It explains why Parson was susceptible to the MHA's lobbying efforts to expand Obamacare.
 From Timothy Carney, my emphasis: